lsst-sqre/sqr-044/index.rst

     Administrators of the Science Platform must be able to delete accounts.
     This is normally used for mistakenly-created accounts, not for accounts that were legitimate and active but should no longer be allowed access.

+    This may be supported on identity.lsst.org, although not with the privileges the Science Platform administrators currently have.

 IDM-1003
     It must be possible to set an expiration date on an account.
     This can be done by Science Platform administrators, or by the person approving access in the IDM-0003 use case.